ZaEric/ecommerce/APIDOC.md

 - Possible 400 error
   - If 'uname' already exists, return error with "Username already exists!"
 - Possible 500 error
-  - Server issue, return error with "Something went wrong on the server."
+  - Server issue, return error with "An error occured on the server.
+Try again later."

 ## Login to account
 **Request Format:** /account/login with POST parameters uname and pwrd